shubham-sah/pyhton-DSA/README.md

 Python:

-for beginner - solve entire neetcode python questions on Python for Beginners course
+for beginner - solve entire neetcode python questions on Python for Beginners course.